keyshade-xyz/keyshade/docs/contributing-to-keyshade/environment-variables.md

 - **REDIS_PASSWORD**: The optional parameter that is used by the API.
 This is specified only if the Redis instance is configured to use a password.

 - **FEEDBACK_FORWARD_EMAIL**: Feedbacks submitted by the user would be sent to this email address for the concerned authorities to view it.
 Ideally, in development environment, this would be your personal email address

+- **NEXT_PUBLIC_BACKEND_URL**: The URL of the backend server.
+This is used by the frontend to make API requests to the backend.